List of Hong Kong national security cases: Tommy Yuen (15 February 2022)

 On 15 February 2022, the NSD unit of the police arrested two men, aged 41 and 20, who were reported as singer and unemployed respectively, in Sha Tin and Tin Shui Wai.
 Among them, the 41-year-old man was charged with sedition and money laundering, while the 20-year-old man was arrested on suspicion of money laundering.
 After the police conducted a house search, they seized bank cards and records to prove the crime of money laundering.
 Police also froze about 140,000 Hong Kong dollars in assets.
 The 41-year-old man was later identified as pro-democracy singer, Tommy Yuen, and the other arrestee as his former brother-in-law, Wong Tin-ho.
 Yuen was accused of posting inflammatory behaviors on Facebook and Instagram, with an aim to incite hatred against the government and the judiciary, and stoking discontent among Hong Kong citizens.

 On 17 February, Yuen was formally charged with one count of "doing an act or acts with seditious intention" under the colonial-era sedition law, and appeared in the West Kowloon Magistrates' Court in the afternoon.

 The two men were at this point not yet formally charged with money laundering.
 The charge alleged that between 26 September 2021 and 21 January 2022, he made statements on his Facebook and Instagram account with the seditious intent to inciting hatred or contempt against Hong Kong government.
 Yuen was charged on 7 June with "inciting hatred against the government" and "fraud".
 He was denied bail for a third time on 3 November 2022.
 At the court session on 2 February 2023, the prosecution applied for the fraud charge to be amended to "dealing with property known or believed to represent proceeds of an indictable offence"; Yuen did not apply for bail, and indicated through his lawyer that he intended to plead guilty to the sedition charge and to money-laundering.
-The plea deal was to be confirmed at the time of the next court session on 25 July.
+On 31 August, Yuen was sentenced to two years and two months in prison for sedition and money-laundering, which took into account his guilty plea.